-The South African Community Epidemiology Network on Drug Use (SACENDU) report back meetings for Phase 54 were virtual and PowerPoint presentations were made available to all stakeholders of SACENDU.
+The South African Community Epidemiology Network on Drug Use (SACENDU) report back meetings for Phase 56 were virtual and PowerPoint presentations made available to all stakeholders of SACENDU.
 As mentioned in the previous brief, moving forward, we will use a hybrid approach, using both virtual and face-to-face reporting meetings.

 Established in 1996, SACENDU is a network of researchers, practitioners and policy makers from various sentinel areas in South Africa.
-Up until June 2006, these sites comprised of Cape Town, Durban, Ggeberha (formally known as Port Elizabeth), East London (EL), Gauteng Province and Mpumalanga Province (MP).
+Up until June 2006, these sites comprised of Cape Town, Durban, Gqeberha (formally known as Port Elizabeth), East London (EL), Gauteng Province and Mpumalanga Province (MP).
 As some sites were beginning to also include data from other towns/cities (e.g., Durban included data from Pietermaritzburg), it was decided to begin reporting data by province.
 From the second half of 2006, data were also collected from treatment centres in the Free State, Northern Cape and North-West.
 For the purposes of this report, these three provinces have been combined into a regional group termed the "Central Region" (CR).
-Data were also collected from three centres in the Limpopo province, as well as seven centres from the Mpumalanga province.
-Since the dataset continues to be small and we are in the process of growing provincial coverage from these two provinces, it was decided to combine the data for analysis purposes, and we now refer to these two provinces as the "Northern Region" (NR).
-Thus, this report now refers to the following six sites: Western Cape (WC), KwaZulu-Natal (KZN), Eastern Cape (EC), Gauteng (GT), the Northern Region (NR) and the Central Region (CR).
+The dataset in the Mpumalanga and Limpopo provinces continues to be small and we are in the process of growing provincial coverage from these two provinces.
+It was therefore decided to combine the data for analysis purposes, and we now refer to these two provinces as the "Northern Region" (NR).
+Thus, this report refers to the following six sites: Western Cape (WC), KwaZulu-Natal (KZN), Eastern Cape (EC), Gauteng (GT), the Northern Region (NR) and the Central Region (CR).
 The goal to include data from all nine of South Africa's provinces in the SACENDU project has therefore been achieved, though there are still gaps in coverage at some sites.
 Membership to the SACENDU network is voluntary and recruitment of new centres and strengthening partnerships remains a key objective.